 Challenge 2: Inability to perform trade-off analysis between QoS properties.
-QoS properties are a multi-dimension concern [14].
+QoS properties are a multi-dimension concern [15].
 It is hard to simultaneously ensure all DRE system QoS properties with optimal performance, such as ensuring high reliability and low end-to-end response time; high scalability and high fault tolerance; or high security and low latencies.
 Resolving this challenge requires trade-off analysis that prioritizes what QoS properties to validate (or ensure) since some are more important than others.
-For example, QED testers must ensure that high priority events have lower latency than lower priority events when applying QED's enhancements to GIG middleware.
+For example, QED testers must ensure that high priority events have lower latency than lower priority events when applying QED's enhancements to existing GIG middleware.

-After QED testers validate the correctness of QoS test execution (i.e., they address challenge 1), they ideally want to validate multiple QoS properties simultaneously since it is time-consuming to validate a single QoS property in isolation.
-QED testers therefore need a method that will assist in this trade-off analysis between multiple dimensions of QoS properties.
-Moreover, the methodology should allow QED testers to determine (1) what QoS properties are most important, (2) quantify the correctness of QoS test execution based on the specified priorities, and (3) help identify and prioritize where improvements in QoS test execution are needed.
-Section III-B describes how the TE Score method addresses this challenge by adding priorities and weights to the state-based specifications used to validate test correctness.
+After QED testers validated the correctness of QoS test execution (i.e., they address challenge 1), they wanted to validate multiple QoS properties simultaneously because it is time-consuming to validate a single QoS property in isolation.
+QED testers therefore needed a method to assist in this trade-off analysis between multiple dimensions of QoS properties.
+Moreover, the method should allow QED testers to determine (1) what QoS properties are most important, (2) quantify the correctness of QoS test execution based on the specified priorities, and (3) help identify and prioritize where improvements in QoS test execution are needed.
+Section 3.3 describes how TE Score addresses this challenge by adding priorities and weights to the state-based specifications.